Xierumeng/Xierumeng.github.io/_posts/Resources/2021-08-05-Policy-71-Guide.md

 **Mining cryptocurrency: Really bad.**

 * A CS student apparently did this and then got banned from all of the computers on campus forever (a long time!).
-Given that those computers are required to test and submit code assignments...
+Given that those computers are required to test and submit code assignments, this is not ideal.

 **Accidents such as program exploding out of control: Possibly okay.**